msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 #### Technical feasibility of using open-source technologies for development

-The implementation of a Learning Management System (LMS) for educational purposes frequently involves prominent platforms such as Moodle and Canvas, both widely recognized for their advanced features and broad institutional adoption.
+The implementation of a Learning Management System (LMS) for educational purposes frequently involves prominent platforms such as Moodle, Sakai, and Canvas, all widely recognized for their advanced features and broad institutional adoption.
 However, despite their established capabilities, these systems may present challenges related to user interface and operational complexity, which can potentially hinder accessibility and effectiveness for various user profiles.

 Moodle, as an open-source LMS, benefits from the support of a vast global community and offers a comprehensive range of functionalities.
 Successive updates to the platform incorporate continuous improvements to the interface, demonstrating a consistent effort to enhance usability.
 Additionally, the Moodle community provides free support through specialized forums on Moodle.org, reinforcing the notion of a constantly evolving system with significant potential.
 It is also important to note that educational institutions may adopt open-source systems as a means of adapting to their specific contextual needs.
 This type of system allows for the extension of functionalities through the use of community-developed plugins, and the presence of technical expertise in Information Technology within most university environments significantly contributes to its technical viability.
 Although Moodle is generally regarded as a stable platform, its open nature implies that customization—while offering high flexibility—can prove complex and require specialized skills, which, if not managed carefully, may result in usability issues.
 Nevertheless, this very flexibility, inherent to open-source systems, offers viable alternatives for users across diverse settings, allowing institutions to tailor the platform to their specific requirements.
 The technical feasibility of development based on open technologies is further reinforced by the ability to extend existing functionalities and incorporate community plugins, which can be directed toward improving the user interface.